mdn/content/files/en-us/web/api/webxr_device_api/spatial_tracking/index.md

 ## Describing a position relative to a space

 There are two scenarios in which you may need to describe a position and/or orientation relative to a space.
-The first is {{anch("Offsetting or moving reference spaces", "described above")}}: applying a reference space to an offset (or vice-versa, since the result is the same) to determine the transform matrix that represents the resulting location in the space's coordinate system.
+The first is [described above](#offsetting_or_moving_reference_spaces): applying a reference space to an offset (or vice-versa, since the result is the same) to determine the transform matrix that represents the resulting location in the space's coordinate system.

 ### Poses